ansibleguy/addons_nftables/README.md

     # timer: true  # you could disable the timer-management if you want to do it yourself
     # systemd: true  # update addons using a systemd-timer
     # cron: false  # update addons using a cron-job
+    # include: true  # disable auto-include of addons in /etc/nftables.conf

   path:
     base_config: '/etc/nftables.conf'